Introduction to Civil Procedure Code

 Consolidation and Codification

-The Preamble of the code that it was enacted to consolidate and amend the laws relating to the procedure to be followed in the civil courts having civil jurisdiction in India.
+The Preamble of the Code states that it was enacted to consolidate and amend the laws relating to the procedure to be followed in the civil courts having civil jurisdiction in India.
 The main reason why some parts of the law are codified is that the law should be ascertained from the language used in the enactment and not from the preceding act.

 Extent and Applicability

 The main object of this civil procedure code is to consolidate and amend the laws relating to the procedures of the Court of Civil Judicature.
 It collects all the laws that should be adopted by the civil courts.
-The main aim of the CPC is to facilitate justice and seek an end to the litigation rather than provide any form of punishments and penalties.
+The main aim of the CPC is to facilitate justice and seek an end to the litigation rather than provide any form of punishment and penalties.

 The procedural law is always subservient to and is in aid to justice.
 Nothing can be given by a procedural law what is not sought to be given by a substantive law and nothing can be taken away be the procedural law what is given by the substantive law, was stated in Saiyad Mohammad Bakar v.
 Abdul Habib Hasan Arab [(1998) 4 SCC 43]

-Part I which includes Sections 9 to 35-B and Orders 1 to 20 of the (First) Schedule deal with suits.
-Section 9 enacts that a civil court has jurisdiction to try all suits of civil nature unless they are barred expressly or impliedly.
+Part I which includes Sections 9 to 35-B and Orders 1 to 20 of the (First) Schedule deals with suits.
+Section 9 enacts that a civil court has jurisdiction to try all suits of a civil nature unless they are barred expressly or impliedly.
 Whereas Section 10 provides for stay of suit.
 Section 11 deals with the well-known doctrine of res judicata.
 Sections 13 and 14 relate to foreign judgments.
 Sections 15 to 21-A regulate the place of suing.
-They lay down rules as to jurisdiction of courts and objections as to jurisdiction.
-Sections 22 to 25 make provisions for transfer and withdrawal of suits, appeals and other proceedings from one court to another.
+They lay down rules as to the jurisdiction of courts and objections as to jurisdiction.
+Sections 22 to 25 make provisions for the transfer and withdrawal of suits, appeals and other proceedings from one court to another.